844-344-2420

 While cannabis can help combat some forms of anxiety and depression, using the right strain is critical.
 Look for CBD-dominant strains, as well as strains that are dominant in terpenes like myrcene, limonene and caryophyllene, all of which are thought to help combat anxiety.
 THC-dominant strains may exacerbate anxiety in some individuals.

-the dosage is a determining factor in the efficacy of cannabis on anxiety.
+Dosage and frequency of use vary by individual.
+There is no set standard, but the dosage is a determining factor in the efficacy of cannabis on anxiety.
 That is why patients should keep careful track of the cannabis strains used, their effects and the amount needed to lessen anxiety or depression.

 Contact Us